-The Historic Birmingham Mineral Railroad Signs Project is installing signs at various locations around the Birmingham area and in surrounding cities where the 253-mile-long Birmingham Mineral Railroad ran during its century-long era (1884-1988) so that people will become more aware of that part of this area’s history.
-See the “Project Summary” and the “Project Description” pages for additional information about the signs project and the Birmingham Mineral Railroad.
+The Historic Birmingham Mineral Railroad Signs Project is installing signs at various locations throughout the Birmingham area and in surrounding areas where the Birmingham Mineral Railroad ran during its century-long era (1884-1988) so that people will become more aware of that part of this area’s history.
+The BMRR’s 31 MAJOR branches totaled 253 miles, which is equal to the distance from Birmingham to Mobile!
+Adding to that its shorter branches and its various sidings and spurs to the mines, quarries, coke ovens, furnaces, etc., would put its length well over 350 miles.
+It was a major railroad!

 Project Name: Historic Birmingham Mineral Railroad Signs Project

-Project Coordinator: James Lowery, a member of the Board of Directors of the R&LHS Mid-South Chapter, is the volunteer coordinator of the project.
+Project Coordinator: James Lowery, a member of the Board of Directors of the Mid-South Chapter, is the volunteer coordinator of the project.
 He may be contacted through the “Contact Us” page.

 Facebook Page: Check out the project’s Facebook page — click here.